AlexHarrods/portfolio/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/NYC's Worst-Performing Subway Lines in 2023 Through Comprehensive EDA.html)
 [![View on GitHub](https://img.shields.io/badge/GitHub-View_on_GitHub-blue?logo=GitHub)](https://github.com/AlexHarrods/Worst-Performing-NYC-Subway-Lines-in-2023-Through-Comprehensive-EDA)

-<div style="text-align: left">This project identified 5 worst-performing subway lines in New York City in 2023 through a comprehensive Exploratory Data Analysis using datasets from the Metropolitan Transportation Authority (MTA).
-The analysis was based on data on train delays, major incidents, and customer journey metrics, and provided valuable insights into the performance of various subway lines.</div>
+<div style="text-align: left">In this project I identified 5 worst-performing subway lines in New York City in 2023 through a comprehensive Exploratory Data Analysis using datasets from the Metropolitan Transportation Authority (MTA).
+The analysis was based on data on train delays, major incidents, and customer journey metrics, and provided insight into the performance of various subway lines.</div>
-<div style="text-align: left">The findings also revealed patterns of delays and incidents, highlighted the impact of major incidents on specific lines, and assessed passenger journey completion times.
-The project provided actionable insights that have the potential to significantly improve the efficiency of NYC's subway system and help stakeholders pinpoint areas in need of intervention.</div>
+<div style="text-align: left">In my analysis I uncovered patterns of delays and incidents, highlighted their impact on the subway lines, and compared passenger journey completion times.
+I also analyzed the most common causes of delays and incidents, as well as monthly trends, to identify the biggest issues.
+The project provided actionable insights that could help stakeholders identify problem areas and decide where improvements are most needed.</div>
 <center><img src="images/polar_plot.png"></center>
 <br>